Darrell Henderson Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 Recent Performances

-- In last week's contest against the Texans, Henderson carried the ball 14 times for 90 yards (6.4 yards per carry) and scored one touchdown.
+- Henderson put together a 90-yard rushing performance in last week's matchup with the Texans, carrying the ball 14 times (averaging 6.4 yards per carry) while scoring one touchdown.

-- Henderson also added three yards on one reception and scored one receiving TD.
+- He chipped in with one reception for three yards and scored one touchdown in the passing game.

-- Henderson has 213 rushing yards (71.0 ypg) on 50 carries with two touchdowns in his last three games.
+- Over his last three outings, Henderson has rushed for 213 yards (71.0 per game) on 50 carries with two touchdowns.

-- He's also tacked on six catches for 51 yards and two touchdowns.
+- He also has six catches for 51 yards (17.0 per game) and two touchdowns.

 Henderson's Los Angeles Teammates